Brooklyn in New York

 You visit Dyker Heights and Bay Ridge for one reason only: the lavish Christmas decorations that are conjured up here from the end of November.
-A Dyker Heights Christmas Lights Tour will take you to the most beautifully decorated places in the neighborhood.
+A Dyker Heights Christmas Lights Tour will take you to the most beautifully decorated places in the neighbourhood.
 Entire streets are immersed in thousands of lights and decorations, so Christmas cheer is guaranteed!

 On the south side of Brooklyn is Coney Island, a peninsula that is a hotspot especially in the summer months.
 You can travel here on your own by metro, but it will take you a while.
 It is easier and more fun to book the New York Pizza Tour.
 Taste a variety of legendary New York pizzas along the way and end the tour at Coney Island.
 Here you can enjoy the holiday atmosphere, check out Luna Park, and try Nathan’s Famous Hot Dogs.

-The Brooklyn Museum is the second largest museum in New York and contains a collection of one and a half million works.
+The Brooklyn Museum is the second-largest museum in New York and contains a collection of one and a half million works.
 Some of the artists whose work can be found in the museum are Cézanne, Monet, Degas, Manet, Renoir, Kandinsky and Rembrandt.

 Brooklyn Botanic Garden is actually made up of many smaller gardens.
 The Cherry Esplanade for example is very famous: it has more than 200 cherry trees.
-The Japanese Hill and Pond Garden has a koi pond, a Japanese temple, a Shinto shrine and Bonsai.
+The Japanese Hill and Pond Garden have a koi pond, a Japanese temple, a Shinto shrine and Bonsai.
 At the Cranford Rose Garden, you can see nearly 1,400 species of rose.
-At the Yellow Magnolia Café you can relax and enjoy some organic food.
+At the Yellow Magnolia Café, you can relax and enjoy some organic food.